CodeYourFuture/syllabus-archive/react/lesson2.md

 }
 ```

-That's it for the recap, before we jump into the next part - have a go at trying to extend this counter example.
+That's almost it for the recap, before we jump into the next part - have a go at trying to extend this counter example.
 Here's a few ideas that you could try:

-1. Change the colour of the counter, based on whether or not it's an even number
+1. Change the colour of the counter, based on whether or not it's an even number ([demo here](https://csb-jopk2757y-mkxkadmfba.now.sh/))
-2. Add another button that multiplies the number by 2
+2. Add another button that multiplies the number by 2 ([demo here](https://csb-24pk29x2pn-zpnhuedswr.now.sh/))
-3. Add a slider that modifies that multiplier
+3. Add a slider that modifies that multiplier ([demo here](https://csb-l4kk6zn4kz-ypkmbtwnxy.now.sh/))
-	* I.e. moving the slider to the left makes the multiplier 2, but moving it further to the right will increase the multiplier to 2,3,4 etc.
+	* So moving the slider to the left makes the multiplier 2, but moving it further to the right will increase the multiplier to 2,3,4 etc.
-4. Make the number of counters dynamic
+4. Make the number of counters dynamic ([demo here](https://csb-nr8nvm9k70-fdvdaqcbst.now.sh/))
 	* So you have a remove counter button next to each counter, and an "add new counter" button at which will add a new counter
 	* Each counter should have it's own value
-5. Have a go at implementing #4 using another component
+5. Have a go at implementing #4 using a second component

-Come and find any of the instructors if you'd like some help.